originell/sorl-watermark/README.md

   Sets the image to be used as a watermark.
 The file must live within STATIC\_ROOT.

+* THUMBNAIL\_WATERMARK_ALWAYS
+  Stamp a watermark on every image.
+  Default is True.

 * THUMBANIL\_WATERMARK\_SIZE
   Change the size of the watermark.
 This can either be a geometry string, as is usual with sorl-thumbnail ("x200", "200x200"), or a percentage.
   If given a percentage, the watermark will always be the given percentage of the thumbnail size.

+* THUMBNAIL\_WATERMARK_OPACITY
+  An integer from 0 to 1, specifying the opacity of the watermark.
+  Default is 0 (opaque).

 * THUMBNAIL\_WATERMARK\_POSITION
   Specifies the position of the watermark.
 You can either pass this a gravity